raouf2ouf/kandle-ui/README.md

 **Key Concepts:**
 - **Promise-Based Offers**: Instead of locking liquidity, offers are promises backed by smart contracts.
-> **Comment:** `yes, however the liquidity is still held by the Kandel, wouldn't it be better to have the kandel syphon liquidity from the wallet on the moment of taking the offer?
+> **Comment:** `yes, however the liquidity is still held by the Kandel.
+Wouldn't it be better to have the kandel syphon liquidity from the wallet direclty when taking the offer?
 The kandel role would then be mainly to provide provisions in case the funds are not there.`

 - **ETH Provisions**: Each offer requires ETH provision to cover gas costs if execution fails (`provision = gasRequired × gasPrice × numberOfOffers`)
 > **Comment:** `This might be the main reason why I could not make populateFromOffset work, along with suspisions about the math behind bidGives and askGives <> baseAmount quoteAmount.`